 What is pattern matching?

 A pattern is perceived as something that is the opposite of mess or chaos.
 It is a repetitive model that can be identified across a large set of data values belonging to the same domain.
-Therefore, pattern matching can be defined as:
+A pattern is a template that defines a structure that the input data might fit.
+Patterns can be as simple as a specific value (e.g., a number or a string) or more complex data structures involving multiple elements, such as sequences, trees, or graphs.
+Therefore, pattern matching is the process of searching for a specific sequence or placement of characters in a given set of data.

 Pattern matching produces definitive results: the input string either contains the pattern (is valid) or it doesn’t (is invalid).
 In case the string doesn’t contain the required pattern, the matching process is often extended to pattern transformation where sub data elements are extracted from the input value and then reformatted to build the required pattern.